aiworld2020/pythonprojects/README.md

 - Paper covers Rock, so Paper wins
 - If players choose the same weapon, neither win and the game is played again

+2. Number 99 Magic game
+ - Makes the user guess a number between 50 - 99
+ - Does a series of caculations using another number between 10 and 49, and outputs the user's guessed number.

 ### Fibonacci Series
 Asks for the user's input and generates the Fibonacci series.
 <br>1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, . . .